python-zeroconf/python-zeroconf/README.rst

 0.32.0 (Unreleased)
 ===================

+* Complete ServiceInfo request as soon as all questions are answered (#380) @bdraco

+  Closes a small race condition where there were no questions to ask because the cache was populated in between checks

+* Coalesce browser questions scheduled at the same time (#379) @bdraco

-* Ensure duplicate packets do not trigger duplicate updates (#376)
+* Ensure duplicate packets do not trigger duplicate updates (#376) @bdraco

   If TXT or SRV records update was already processed and then recieved again, it was possible for a second update to be called back in the ServiceBrowser

-* Only trigger a ServiceStateChange.Updated event when an ip address is added (#375)
+* Only trigger a ServiceStateChange.Updated event when an ip address is added (#375) @bdraco

 * Fix RFC6762 Section 10.2 paragraph 2 compliance (#374) @bdraco